sehrope/node-rand-token/README.md

 Available options:

 * `source` - source of random bytes
-    This should be either a string or a function with a signature that matches `crypto.randomBytes(size, [callback])` (returning a buffer).
+    This should be either a string or a synchronous function with the signature `(size: number): Buffer`.

     The following string values are also accepted: